How to Build a Freestanding Pergola

 11) Install Braces and Trim (E)

-For example, use the same two-by-six wood for your diagonal-sided braces if you used two-by-six lumber.
-Cut them by using a chop saw at 45 degrees.
-Cut eight diagonal braces between the cross beams and support beams around the posts.
+For example, if you use two-by-six lumber, use the same two-by-six wood for your diagonal-sided braces.
+Cut them using a chop saw at 45 degrees.
+Cut eight diagonal braces between the cross and support beams around the posts.

 Lastly, Fasten it with screws, and you will be on your way to finishing up your pergola.